Bacterial protein interaction networks: connectivity is ruled by gene conservation, essentiality and function: Materials and Methods

-PPIs are obtained from the STRING database (Known and Predicted Protein-Protein Interactions, \url{https://string-db.org/}) \cite{Szklarczyk2011} .
-In STRING, each interaction is assigned with a confidence level or probability $w$, evaluated by comparing predictions obtained by different techniques\cite{Chien1991,Phizicky1995,Puig2001} with a set of reference associations, namely the functional groups of KEGG (Kyoto Encyclopedia of Genes and Genomes) \cite{Kanehisa2000} .
+PPIs are obtained from the STRING database (Known and Predicted Protein-Protein Interactions, \url{https://string-db.org/})\cite{Szklarczyk2017}.
+We have chosen STRING because of its quite large coverage of different bacterial species, useful to extend to multiple species the study we did in \cite{Dilucca2015}.
+In STRING, each interaction is assigned with a confidence level or probability $w$, evaluated by comparing predictions obtained by different techniques \cite{Chien1991,Phizicky1995,Puig2001} with a set of reference associations, namely the functional groups of KEGG (Kyoto Encyclopedia of Genes and Genomes) \cite{Kanehisa2000}.
 In this way, interactions with high $w$ are likely to be true positives, whereas, a low $w$ possibly corresponds to a false positive.
-As usually done in the literature, we consider only interactions with $w\ge\Theta$ and select a stringent cut-off $\Theta=0.9$ that allows for a fair balance between coverage and interaction reliability (see for instance the case of \ecoli~\cite{Dilucca2015}) .

-We denote by $k$ the \emph{degree} (number of connections) associated to each proteins in each PPI network after the thresholding procedure.
-Note also that after applying the cut-off we are left, for each network, with a number of isolated proteins (\ie, with no connections) that grows as $\sqrt{n}$ (where $n$ is the number of proteins in the genome).
-These proteins are not considered in the network analysis and are regarded as a kind of statistical noise.
+As usually done in the literature, we consider only interactions with $w\ge0.9$, a threshold that provides a fair balance between coverage and interaction reliability (see for instance the case study on $E.coli$ reported in \cite{Dilucca2015}).
+We denote by $k$ the \emph{degree} (number of connections) associated to each protein in each PPI network after the thresholding procedure.
+Note also that after applying the cut-off we are left, for each network, with a number of isolated proteins (singletons, with no connections) that grows as $\sqrt{n}$ (where $n$ is the number of proteins in the genome).
+These isolated proteins are not considered in the network analysis and are regarded as stemming from statistical noise or just appear isolated because the PPI data is incomplete.

+It is known that PPIs of some species in our dataset might be known much better than others (this is for instance the case of $E.Coli$).
+To investigate potential bias in the dataset, we checked that the densities of PPIs are high for small genomes and tend to be constant and not so different from that of $E.coli$ in bacteria with bigger genomes (see bottom panel of Figure \ref{fig5b}).
+Moreover, the big genomes in our dataset include highly investigated pathogens.

+The distinction between small and big genomes is a key emergent point in this work.
+We divide the set of 42 bacterial genomes in three groups, according to the number $n$ of their genes: a) $n < 1000$, b) $1000 < n < 3000$ and c) $n > 3000$.
+In the Supplementary Information we have addressed the dependence of various network properties on the size of the genome.